6 Reasons Every Teacher Needs Summer Holidays

 Yes, that long break is totally warranted!

-It's your Santa Marija break and you're finally chilling on the beach, sipping a mojito and soaking up the sun.
+You know how it goes; you get s weekend off work, or it's your Santa Marija break, and you're finally chilling on the beach, sipping a mojito and soaking up the sun.
 Your mind drifts off as you think about how easy it would be to get used to this lifestyle.
 And then it hits you - there's an entire group of adults who get to enjoy the pleasures of summer every year, and they get paid for it.

 But a teacher's holidays are more than just a fun romp in the sand, they're also a necessity - and here's why.